 After the experimenter took participants through the N-back instructions participants performed the first round of N-back practice, consisting of 9 blocks.
 In this first practice, accuracy feedback was provided on a trial-by-trial level as well as at the end of each block.
 Participants completed 3 blocks of 1-back, then 3 blocks of 2-back, and then 3 blocks of 3-back.
-After the fNIRS cap was set up, participants began the second round of practice designed to mimic the conditions of the real task more closely.
-In this practice, participants performed a single block of 1-back, then 2-back, then 3-back, without trial-by-trial feedback.
-The main Nback task involved 18 blocks, with 6 blocks of each N-back level, pseudorandomly presented.
+After the fNIRS cap was set up, participants began the second round of practice designed to more closely mimic the conditions of the real task.
+In this practice, participants performed a single block of 1-back, then 2-back, then 3-back, without trial-bytrial feedback.
+The main N-back task involved 18 blocks, with 6 blocks of each N-back level, pseudorandomly presented.

 Participants received a performance-based bonus during this round of N-back task, wherein performance > 90% on a block earned an additional 40 cents per block, > 80% earned an additional 30 cents per block, and > 60% earned an additional 20 cents per block.
 Performance under 60% did not yield a cash bonus in this study.
-Participants were informed of their performance on each block and total bonus directly following the 30 s of task.

-2.6.
-Analysis
+2.6 Analysis

 2.6.1.
-Behavioral analysis
+Behavioral Analysis